alexey-solonenko-test-tasks-001/movie-picker/README.md

 - Sass/scss. **Done**.
 Few example of scss usage: nesting, placeholders, mixins, etc.
 - Filter by Genre. **Done**.
 Multiple genres supported.
 - Responsive designe. **Done**.
 Basic implementation of a bootstrap-like grid.
 Like `col-sm-12 col-md-6`, etc. Did not use 3d party lib on purpose, to demonstrate `scss`.
+- Use 3d party libs an components. **Sparingly**.
+Example - Ng-Select.
+Preferred to demonstrate more of react-specific and custom-made solutions.
 - Animations. **Provided**
 - **Not implemented**:
    - Unit tests.